laurauzcategui/laurauzcategui/README.md

 :star: Currently taking a sabbatical.

 - 🔭 I’m working on completing *Artificial Intelligence Professional Program @ Stanford School of Engineering*.
-  - 💬 Checkout my project on the Natural Language Understanding course:
+  - 💬 Checkout my project where I worked on [Building and evaluating end-to-end Medical OpenQA Systems with ColBERTv2](./project_cs224u/eval_medical_openqa_colbertv2.pdf)
 - 🌱 I’m constantly learning and nowadays I'm focused towards learning and building projects with state-of-the-art techniques in Natural Language Processing.
 - :books: One of my hobbies and habits is reading a LOT :)

-- 📫 You can reach out to me: laura@uzcategui.dev

 <!--
 **laurauzcategui/laurauzcategui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.